dane-king/spring-microservice-ref/stock-quote/README.md

+## Important
-- Create a yml file in the resources' directory to old auth keys in the following format
+### Create a yml file, named api.yml in the resources' directory to hold auth keys in the following format

+---

 ````
 base.url: https://myapi.com/v1/